Events in the History of Addiction Treatment and Recovery in America 1825-1990

-American Hospital Association passes resolution to help prevent discrimination against alcoholics.
-Fordham University School of Social Services offers first full university course on alcoholism for credit.
+American Hospital Association passes a resolution to help prevent discrimination against alcoholics.
+Fordham University School of Social Services offers the first full university course on alcoholism for credit.

 The first ex-addict-directed therapeutic community – Synanon — is founded by Charles Dederich.
 It will be widely replicated in the 1960s and 1970s.

 1960 – 1970

 American Public Health Association adopts an official statement on alcoholism, identifying it as a treatable illness.